Azure/azure-sdk-for-python/sdk/loadtestservice/azure-developer-loadtesting/README.md

 ### Load Test Administration Client

-The `LoadTestAdministrationClient` clients is used to administer and configure the load tests, app components and metrics.
+The `LoadTestingClient.administration` is used to administer and configure the load tests, app components and metrics.

 #### Test